HorizonsMW/docusaurus-base/README.md

-This site is demo used to learn markdown
+This site is a demo used to learn markdown